The-Marcy-Lab-School/8-0-2-express-api-middleman/README.md

 > Remember, the server can only serve static assets.
 The development version is not "static" because it contains dynamic JSX React code.
 It must be compiled into plain JS first.
 </details><br>

-1. The development version (which lives in the `frontend/src` folder)
-2. The built "production/distribution" version (which lives in the `frontend/dist` folder)
+### Proxy Requests

-> This is where things may get confusing...
+This is where things may get confusing...
 Bear with me...

 In that last step, we tested the frontend changes by running `npm run build` to update our frontend `dist` folder, and by opening the static frontend application served by our backend at http://localhost:8080.